South Boston Massachusetts, USA Travel Guide

 South Boston is highly walkable.
 Explore Broadway, the Seaport District, and Castle Island.
 The Boston Harborwalk offers scenic paths.

 Guided tours cover history or culinary scenes.
-Self-led walks are simple using maps or applications.
+Self-guided tours on foot are simple using maps or applications.

 Increasing dedicated bike lanes, especially in the Seaport.
 Helmets are suggested.
-Watch out for traffic and walkers.
+Be mindful of traffic and pedestrians.

-Beyond the standard options, unique transportation services enhance your Boston experience.
+Beyond the standard options, unique transport services enhance your Boston experience.

 Boston's pedestrian-friendly streets mean walking is often the best and most eco-friendly option for short distances.